Asheville-Buncombe Technical Community College

 - A-B Tech, the community's College, is dedicated to student success.
 As a comprehensive community College, A-B Tech is committed to providing accessible, quality educational opportunities for lifelong learning to meet the diverse and changing needs of our community.

-- The teacher population of 304 teachers has declined by 11% over five years.
+- The teacher population of 304 teachers has stayed relatively flat over five years.

 |Asheville-Buncombe Technical Community College||(NC) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |% American Indian/Alaskan|